Non-Compete Agreements

 Am I required to agree to a non-compete agreement?

-What factors do courts look at to determine whether a non-compete agreement is reasonable
+What factors do courts look at to determine whether a non-compete agreement is enforceable?

 • Does the employer have some legitimate interest it is protecting with the non-compete agreement?